 In addition to the free-standing diagnostics, there is a DECX11 module for use with the DECX11 System Exerciser.
-The current revision is designated RLAA and is in DECX11 Option Library #5 DXQLQ.
 Revision A (RLAA) will operate an RL01 drive only.
-Revision B (RLAB) will operate either an RL01 or an RL02.
+Revision B or later (RLAB) will operate either an RL01 or an RL02.